Lionel-Rieg/CompCert/README_Kalray.md

 ## Features

 This delivery contains (in addition to features from CompCert master branch):
-- A fully functional port of CompCert to Coolidge k1c VLIW core
+- A fully functional port of CompCert to Coolidge kvx VLIW core
-- Postpass scheduling optimization, only for k1c.
+- Postpass scheduling optimization, only for kvx.
 Activated by default, it can be deactivated with the compiler flag `-fno-postpass`
 - Some experimental features that are work in progress:
   - Slightly better subexpression eliminations, called CSE2 and CSE3.
 Both go through loops and feature a small alias analysis.
   - `-fduplicate 0` to activate static branch prediction information.
 The branch prediction is basic, it annotates each `Icond` node by an `option bool`.
 A `Some true` annotation indicates we predict the branch will be taken. `Some false` indicates the fallthrough case is predicted. `None` indicates we could not predict anything, and are not sure about which control will be preferred.